The Mistakes Companies Make When Setting KPIs

 klipfolio image

-Key performance indicators (KPIs) can guide your business towards making the best decisions for better sales and productivity.
+Key performance indicators (KPIs) can guide better decisions and improve sales and productivity.

-They help you to measure and understand how your business is progressing, with the end result enabling you to evaluate your success through quantitative results.
+They help you measure and understand progress, with results that let you evaluate success through quantitative outcomes.

-One of the reasons mistakes happen is due to a lack of knowledge about what to measure.
+One reason mistakes happen is a lack of clarity about what to measure.

-• Uncertainty over how to merge your marketing results with business objectives.
+• Uncertainty about merging marketing results with business objectives

-• How to synchronize data across your business.
+• How to synchronize data across the business

-• Understanding results and any disappoints they provide.
+• Understanding results and any disappointments they reveal

-The result is you should look to capture the relevant data you need.
-As Hubspot puts it:
+The goal is to capture the relevant data you need.
+As HubSpot puts it:

 “Results ultimately stem from the right activities.
 So working backwards from the end goal like revenue to the front end of the sales process will actually help the salesperson understand the necessary activity to achieve their goal.”